oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-cli.md

 <img src = "../images/cliNGF-2.png" width =50% height=50%>

 !!! note
-    - Make sure to execute **Fetch Compartments OCIDs to variables file** from **CD3 Services** in setUpOCI menu at least once.
-This will ensure that the variables file in outdir is updated with the OCID information of all the compartments.
     - Once the export (including the execution of **tf_import_commands_`<resource>`_nonGF.sh**) is complete, switch the value of **workflow_type** back to **create_resources**.
 This allows the toolkit to modify these resources or create new ones on top of them.